EvoTestOps/VisualLogAnalyzer/README.md

 By default, the program expects the datasets to be located within the `log_data/` directory.
 To change the location of the log data, update the `LOG_DATA_DIRECTORY` environment variable in the `.env.sample` file.
 The analysis results are stored in `analysis_results/` as parquet files.

-It is a good idea to create the log data and results directories yourself so you don't run into permission issues.
+It is a good idea to create the result directory yourself so you don't run into permission issues.

 To start the application, clone this repository and run: `docker compose up`